Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Evaluation

 \subsection{Experiment Setup}

-\textbf{Hardware.} We conduct experiments on 8 desktop and mobile devices, including AMD Ryzen 5800H CPU, Intel I9-12900 CPU, ARM Cortex-A78/A76 CPU and NVIDIA RTX 3000/3070 Ti GPU, AMD Radeon GPU, Intel HD 630 GPU.
-We fix the maximum frequency on the selected devices to ensure consistent performance measurements.
+\textbf{Hardware and browsers.} We conduct experiments on smartphones, laptops and desktops, a total of six devices, including Pixel 4, Vivo X30, Mate 20, Honor 70, SurfaceBook 3, Lenovo V9000, Honor MagicBook and HP EliteDesk equipped with ARM Cortex-A78/A77/A76/A73 CPU, AMD Ryzen 5800H CPU, Intel I9-12900 CPU, and NVIDIA RTX 3000/3070 Ti GPU, AMD Radeon GPU, Intel HD 630 GPU.
+We fix the maximum frequency on them to ensure consistent performance measurements.
+We evaluate \sysname on 4 popular browsers: Chrome, Microsoft Edge, Firefox and Opera.
+All of them support Wasm, but only Chrome has solid WebGPU support.
+Without any specific indication, Chrome is the default browser used in the evaluation.

-\textbf{Kernels and models.} We evaluate \sysname on modern transformer models, including RoBERTa~\cite{roberta}, BART~\cite{bart}, GPT-2~\cite{gpt2}, and T5~\cite{t5}.
-The kernel evaluation results show the typical sized kernels from these models, as listed in Table \ref{T.evaluated_kernels} including MatMul and BatchMatMul with different shapes.
-For the sequence-to-sequence models, such as GPT-2 and T5, we fix the input length at 384 to obtain the comparable results across devices and models.
+\textbf{Kernels and models.} We evaluate \sysname on modern transformer models, including RoBERTa~\cite{roberta}, BART~\cite{bart}, GPT-2~\cite{gpt2}, T5~\cite{t5}, and Llama 2 7B~\cite{touvron2023llama}.
+For the sequence-to-sequence models, such as GPT-2 and T5, we fix the input length at 384 to obtain the comparable results.
+We also evaluate the performance on typical kernels, picked from the models above, including MatMul and BatchMatMul with different shapes as listed in Table~\ref{T.evaluated_kernels}.

 \textbf{Baselines}.
-We compare \sysname with three in-browser DL inference frameworks as baselines, including TF.js, ORT-web and pre-tuned AutoTVM~\cite{chen2018tvm}.
-For TF.js, we use 3.21.0 version.
-For ORT-web, we use 1.14.0 version.
-For AutoTVM, we use the default kernel space, search algorithm \ie XGBoost and tuning trails \ie 1000 to generate and tune the kernels.
-The turning targets are Intel I7-10700 CPU and WebGPU kernels on NVIDIA 3050 GPU, which are not included in our test devices.
-The evaluation is conducted in a Chrome browser with the version of 111.0.5555.
+We compare \sysname with three in-browser DL inference frameworks as baselines, including TF.js (version 3.21.0), ORT-web (version 1.14.0) and pre-tuned AutoTVM~\cite{chen2018tvm}.
+For pre-tuned AutoTVM, we use the default kernel space, search algorithm \ie XGBoost and tuning trails \ie 1000 to generate and tune the kernels ahead-of-time.
+The pre-tuned target are Intel I7-10700 for Wasm and NVIDIA 3050 for WebGPU.
+They are excluded in our test devices.

-\textbf{Metrics.} We use \code{performance.now()} function, a JaveScript API function to measure the latency of kernels and models running with Wasm, and \code{writeTimestamp} function of WebGPU API To measure the latency on WebGPU.
-Each kernel and model are evaluated with one warmup and 50 executions, the averaged latency is reported.
+\textbf{Metrics.} We use \code{performance.now()} function, a JaveScript API function to measure the latency of kernels and models running with Wasm, and \code{writeTimestamp} function of WebGPU API to measure the latency on WebGPU.
+Each kernel and model are evaluated with one warmup and 50 rounds, the averaged latency is reported.
+A round means one iteration of kernel generation (Fig. \ref{F.tvm_compiling}), starting with a selected candidate configuration and ending with the kernel generation and evaluation.

+To measure memory consumption, we use \code{performance.memory.\\usedJSHeapSize} API function to catch the peak memory usage.